Ātihau-Whanganui reports first apiary business loss as honey markets slump

 The collective of more than 9000 Māori shareholders produces lamb, beef, milk, wool and honey across 42,000 hectares of ancestral land on the foothills of Ruapehu and the Whanganui River’s middle reaches.

-Revenue across the business was up on last year but costs were also higher, resulting in a net surplus of $1.4 million for the year ended 30 June 2022 – below last year’s net surplus of $3.5 million.
+Revenue across the business was up on last year, but costs were also higher, resulting in a net surplus of $1.4 million for the year ended 30 June, 2022 – below last year’s net surplus of $3.5m.

 Ātihau told shareholders the increase in revenue of $1.1m from last year to $24.5m was a solid result during a challenging period.

-Chief executive Andrew Beijeman told the Annual General Meeting in Whanganui that as the world economy responded to Covid-19 there was good demand and prices for Ātihau beef, lamb and milk.
+Chief executive Andrew Beijeman told the Annual General Meeting in Whanganui that as the world economy responded to Covid-19, there was good demand and good prices for Ātihau beef, lamb and milk.

 But higher costs, particularly for maintenance fertiliser, drove down end-of-year results.